JHU-PL-Lab/www-pl/logistics.md

 ### Class Time and location

-We will meet 1:30-2:45PM on Mondays and Wednesdays in Remsen 1.
+We will meet 1:30-2:45PM on Mondays and Wednesdays in Gilman 132.
 You are normally expected to attend in-person, but if there are reasons you cannot attend such as being quarantined, sick, travelling, etc the lecture recordings should be available on Panopto.

 ### Q&amp;A: Courselore

-We are using [Courselore](https://courselore.org) for course announcements and Q&amp;A. We will be emailing a special sign-up link for you to get on there; the link is also accessible from the course Canvas page if you added late.
+We are using [Courselore](https://courselore.org/courses/2350216866) for course announcements and Q&amp;A. We will be emailing a special sign-up link for you to get on there; the link is also accessible from the course Canvas page if you added late.

 ### Panopto Lecture Videos

-Use [this link](https://jh.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx?folderID=bf3b5ead-d83f-48b1-9988-af8501240312) for access to the videos.
+Use [this link](https://jh.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx?folderID=8f1a34f2-e669-44db-ac01-b0f80120109f) for access to the videos.
 You must authenticate to see them.
-Please let us know if the link is not working.

 ### The Book